Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Approximate Quantum Counting: Fault-Tolerant Circuits for Tracking Position

 \subsection{Arc Counter Circuits}

-This circuit design uses only single-qubit rotations throughout.
+The Arc Counter circuit design uses only single-qubit rotations throughout.
 Such a representation is sometimes called a rotation encoding \citep{schuld2021machine}.
 It is particularly easy to implement for a modest number of features, and can be incremented as new feature weights are encountered.

 To use a rotation encoding for counting, qubits are rotated through particular arc-lengths or angles at each incremental step.
 Each qubit is used to represent one digit in a binary register, where each bit is twice as significant as its predecessor.
 At each step, each qubit traverses an arc that is inversely proportional to that qubit’s significance, as in Figure \ref{fig:arc_counter_circuit}.
 This means that the $n+1^{th}$ qubit rotates at half the rate of the $n^{th}$ qubit.